-- Double check spelling and try entering both codes and scientific name. - If the species is still not available, enter OTHE and put the scientific name and appropriate NRCS code in the comments for that entry and please see the FAQ for entering plant data on the NEON intranet for more specifics on the use of OTHE. - If the species is still not available, enter OTHE and put the scientific name and appropriate NRCS code in the comments for that entry and please see the FAQ for entering plant data on the NEON intranet for more specifics on the use of OTHE.
-When back at the lab and prior to submitting the data, check synonyms in the USDA PLANTS database and update the record if possible - Estimate the combined cover of plant material < 300cm in height of all individuals by species in the nested 1m2 subplot.
-Measure cover as the percentage of ground surface obscured by the vertical projection of all aboveground parts of each species (Figure 2). - For all individuals and/or stems of each species < 300cm in height, include the combined cover of all living vegetation (woody, foliar, herbaceous) AND select 'N' for Plant Height Over 300cm - For individuals or stems of each species > 300cm in height, record the combined cover of all plant material (the basal diameter, branches, foliage) < 300cm in height AND select 'Y' for Plant Height >300cm - If there are individuals or stems of a single species both < 300cm and > 300cm in a single 1m2 subplot, enter the combined cover of all vegetation < 300cm (as above), AND select 'Y' for Plant Height >300cm - Only estimate cover of plants, or portions of plant, with stems that originate within or have some part of the stem inside the subplot frame.
+- Double check spelling and try entering both codes and scientific name. - If the species is still not available, enter OTHE and put the scientific name and appropriate taxonID in the comments for that entry and please see the FAQ for entering plant data on the NEON intranet for more specifics on the use of OTHE.
+When back at the lab and prior to submitting the data, check synonyms in the NEON taxonomic table and the USDA PLANTS database and update the record if possible. - Estimate the combined cover of plant material < 300cm in height of all individuals by species in the nested 1m2 subplot.
+Measure cover as the percentage of ground surface obscured by the vertical projection of all aboveground parts of each species (Figure 2). - For all individuals and/or stems of each species < 300cm in height, include the combined cover of all living vegetation (woody, foliar, herbaceous) AND select 'N' for Plant Height Over 300cm - For individuals or stems of each species > 300cm in height, record the combined cover of all plant material (the basal diameter, branches, foliage) < 300cm in height AND select 'Y' for Plant Height >300cm - If there are individuals or stems of a single species both < 300cm and > 300cm in a single 1m2 subplot, enter the combined cover of all vegetation < 300cm (as above), AND select 'Y' for Plant Height >300cm - Only estimate cover of plants, or portions of plants, with stems that originate within or have some part of the stem inside the subplot frame.
 Epiphytes not actually rooted on the ground of the nested subplot, but that are rooted to trees in the space extending above the nested subplot should be included.
 Record cover of those individuals <300cm in height from the ground.
 For those individuals > 300cm, record the identity of the species and check the 'Plant Height Over 300cm'.
 It is understood that the identity and precise cover may be difficult to ascertain, in which case it might be necessary to identify to a higher taxonomic level. - Estimate cover to nearest 1%. - Enter 0.5 for estimates of cover <1%.